CSUBIOM/480A5CourseMaterials/README.md

       * For CPU if you do not have an nvidia graphics card, just run the following: ```pip install git+https://www.github.com/mouseland/cellpose.git```
    7. Finally check your environment is working correctly by running the ```check_environment.py``` file in this repository.
 Navigate to the directory where your local repository is and run: ```python check_environment.py```.
 If there are no error messages then you are good to go!

 ### Using your new environment in VS Code

 Now that we have a brand new environment, we can use an IDE (integrated developing environment) to use this Python environment for Python coding.
-For this course we recommend VS Code: https://code.visualstudio.com/
+For this course we recommend VS Code: [Visual Studio](https://code.visualstudio.com/)

 1. Open VS Code
 ![](./uqbio2024_files/vscode1.png)